Stock splits: what are they and how do you trade one?

 How to know when a stock split will happen

-To know when a stock split will happen, you must pay attention to company news for any firm you’re interested in or have shares in and be ready for announcements.
+To know when a stock split will happen, you have to pay attention to company news for any firm you’re interested in.
 The firm is obliged to inform the stock exchanges and shareholders of the impending change.

-When stock splits get announced by firms with wide-ranging popularity, such as Tesla and Apple, the mainstream financial press will undoubtedly cover the story in fine detail.
-You’ll get the scheduled date for the split, the stock split ratio, the current stock price and the target stock price once the split takes effect, based on the current price.
+When stock splits get announced, most financial news outlets will cover the story, and you’ll get to see the scheduled date for the split, the stock split ratio, the current price and the target price once the split takes effect.

 View our most recent news and analysis.